 The patient is placed in a comfortable supine position with the feet slightly lower than the head to assist in bringing the field below the costal margin and to keep gastric leakage away from the subphrenic area.

 The skin is prepared in the usual manner.

 Since the majority of perforations occur in the anterior superior surface of the first portion of the duodenum, a small, high, right rectus midline or right paramedian incision is made.
 A culture of the peritoneal fluid is taken, and as much exudate as possible is removed by suction.
 The liver is held upward with retractors, exposing the most frequent sites of perforation.
-The site may be walled off with omentum if the perforation has been present several hours; therefore, care is exercised in approaching the perforation to avoid ...
+The site may be walled off with omentum if the perforation has been present several hours; therefore, care is exercised ...